cjm2718/MIRA/README.md

 ## Running the Simulation
-The simulation parameters are set in sim_study.R
+The simulation parameters are set in sim_study.R.

-# Note: Simulation results are saved as .rds files locally
+## Other Notes
-# These files are not tracked in Git due to their large size
+Simulation results are saved as .rds files locally.
+These files are not tracked in Git due to their large size.